 Never fear chemistry again.
 With Elements, users have instant access to the entire periodic table as never seen before, this time with 360-degree views of each element along with up-to-date data from Wolfram|Alpha, such as the current price of Au (gold).

 With augmented reality for 4th generation devices, aspiring astronomers can simply look up and find out what constellation they’ve been admiring.
-Star Walk has real time motion tracking as well as nifty tools like a calendar of celestial events, Time Machine (which allows you to see the sky at any hour in the past or future), as well as sharing capabilities.
+Star Walk has real-time motion tracking as well as nifty tools like a calendar of celestial events, Time Machine (which allows you to see the sky at any hour in the past or future), as well as sharing capabilities.
 Whether taking an astronomy class or not, this app is worth the $2.99 price tag.

 No student of any discipline should be without the TED app, which allows us all a glimpse at ideas worth spreading while on the move.

 All the information one garners, whether in a classroom, Skype session, or on a laptop, is sure to be fleeting without proper notes.
 Student Pad supplies e-learners with classic school binder essentials, like a schedule of classes; a calculator with everything from arithmetic, derivation, and series functions; graphing functions; and a built-in notebook for writing and sketching by hand.
-Download PDF books and flip pages, add sticky notes, and search via the table of contents.
+Download PDF books and flip pages, add sticky notes and search via the table of contents.
 Epsilon is working on a new version, so give them a heads-up of what you’d like to see as an e-learner.

 Author info: Carlina Yepinski is the primary researcher and writer for networkmonitoring.org.
-Her most recent accomplishments includes graduating from Kentucky State with a degree in communications and computer science.
+Her most recent accomplishments include graduating from Kentucky State with a degree in communications and computer science.
 Her current focus for the site involves network activity monitors and free network monitoring software.